damianperera/deno-starter/README.md

 The `controllers` directory contains the route declaration of your REST service.
 For each file in this directory an automatic base path will be generated.

-For example, specifying a new file named `orders.ts` inside the `controllers` directory with a default export of type `Array<Routes.Endpoints>` will automatically create the base path `/api/v1/orders` and configure any endpoint `path`s specified in the controller on top of the base path.
+For example, specifying a new file named `orders.ts` inside the `controllers` directory with a default export of type `Array<Routes.Endpoints>` will automatically create the base path `/api/v1/orders` and configure any endpoint `path` specified in the controller on top of the base path like `/api/v1/orders/summary`.